 Confidential information is information that is not normally in the public domain or readily available from another source, it may have a degree of sensitivity and be subject to a duty of confidence.
 A duty of confidence arises when one person provides information to another in circumstances where it is reasonable to expect that the information will be held in confidence.
 At Rotherfield St Martin staff, trustees and volunteers can be said to have a 'confidential relationship' with members and their families.
 It is our intention to respect the privacy of our members, their families and carers and to that aim we ensure that members and their families and any volunteers can share information with us in the confidence that it will only be used to enhance the welfare of an older person.
+We also hold internal documents for the purpose of the day to day running of the charity, which if shared with staff, trustees or volunteers are deemed to be automatically confidential.
 We have record keeping systems in place that meet current legal requirements, within the framework of the General Data Protection Regulations (2018) and The Human Rights Act (1998).